 Coping strategies, positive mindset, resilience training, Christian meditation and prayer are an important part of our school life.
-We have a designated RESET Hub, Wellbeing Clinic, Learning Support Centre, Student Services and Chapel.
+We have a designated RESET Hub, Wellbeing Clinic, Learning Support Centre, Pastoral Support, and Chapel.

-We have recently achieved the Optimus wellbeing award for promoting mental and emotional wellbeing for both pupils and staff.
+We have recently achieved the Optimus wellbeing award for promoting mental and emotional wellbeing for both students and staff.
 In 2022 we were the winners of the TES Wellbeing Initiative of the year award.

-"I loved Maricourt because of the amazing friends I made, the constant support I received from my teachers, and the extracurricular activities and trips".
-Past pupil 2022
+"I loved Maricourt because of the amazing friends I made, the constant support I received from my teachers, and the extra-curricular activities and trips".
+Past student 2022

 Our Wellbeing Guide is a valuable resource for all our stakeholders and this can be found in the Wellbeing area of our school website.
 Alternatively, a copy of this can be requested from the school.
-The Wellbeing Map at the end of this document will give you more of an overview of the Careers Provision at Maricourt throughout the years you are with us.
+The Wellbeing Map at the end of this document will give you more of an overview of the Careers Provision at Maricourt throughout the years your child is with us.